dolph/cv/README.md

-As part of [IBM Developer](https://developer.ibm.com/), I worked on a team responsible for creating and managing developer advocacy content such as tutorials, articles, and code patterns covering topics such as IBM Watson and IBM Cloud.
+As part of [IBM Developer](https://developer.ibm.com/), I worked on a team responsible for creating and managing developer advocacy content such as tutorials, articles, and code patterns covering topics including IBM Watson and IBM Cloud.
 A code pattern is an open source example demonstrating how developers can leverage specific IBM services in their projects and are presented by developer advocates in labs, workshops, and presentations.